NCG-Leiden/NCG-Leiden.github.io/index.md

 ## Upcoming talks

-6 Mar 2024: **Teun van Nuland** (TU Delft)

-**Title**: Multiple operator integrals and the abstract pseudodifferential calculus of Connes and Moscovici

-**Abstract**: Multiple operator integrals (MOIs) appear in various areas of noncommutative geometry, like the theories of cyclic cohomology (cf. the JLO-cocycle), spectral flow, spectral shift, the spectral action, and heat trace asymptotics.
-Recognizing MOIs where they appear 'undercover' enables a unified view, and often leads to new connections and generalizations.
-However, sometimes the integral expressions that you want to uncover as MOIs are unbounded, which does not match the traditional MOI formalism as developed by Peller in 2006.
-Our proposed solution is to merge multiple operator integration with the abstract pseudodifferential calculus of Connes and Moscovici.Based on ongoing joint work with Eva-Maria Hekkelman and Edward McDonald.

-**Place and time**: DM 1.15.
-15:15-16:15.

 13 Mar 2024: **Aquerman Kuczmenda Yanes** (Radboud Universiteit Nijmegen)

 **Title**: Equivariant Spectral Flow for Families of Dirac-type Operators